-3. CONTRACTOR will ensure that staff providing clinical supervision meet community practice standards, codes of ethics as set forth by their professional designation, and standards and regulations of the Medical Board of California, California Board of Behavioral Sciences, California Board of Psychology, and the California Board of Vocational Nursing & Psychiatric Technicians.
+CONTRACTOR will ensure that staff providing clinical supervision meet community practice standards, codes of ethics as set forth by their professional designation, and standards and regulations of the Medical Board of California, California Board of Behavioral Sciences, California Board of Psychology, and the California Board of Vocational Nursing & Psychiatric Technicians.

-4. CONTRACTOR will ensure that PSCs have access to the DCR system, are provided with a DCR user manual, and have received at least an hour of training on entering data into the DCR system.
+3. CONTRACTOR will ensure that ICCs have access to the DCR system, are provided with a DCR user manual, and have received training on accessing and entering data into the DCR system.